Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution.md

 Every Polaris project is a little different, but in general we build with JavaScript, TypeScript, and Sass.
 This documentation site is built using React and Next.js.

-## Getting set up
+## Get set up

-To contribute to Polaris components, icons, or documentation, you’ll need to use your preferred git interface, like iTerm or Visual Studio Code, to save and log your changes with git.
+To contribute to Polaris components, icons, or documentation, you’ll need to use your preferred `git` interface to commit and push up your changes.
+Whether that's the command line in your favorite terminal, or in GitHub Desktop is entirely up to you.
+For this guide, we'll illustrate the steps with terminal commands.

 ### 1. Download the repo